gazedash/train-hurry-app/README.md

     .map(createReminderActions)
     // wrap actions in observables, delay them .map(remindersStream$)
-    // concat so they go like this T--X--Y--Z .map(arrConcat)
+    // concat so they go like this T--X--Y--Z instead of emitting all at once .map(arrConcat)
     .flatten()
     // dispatch reminders only if they are enabled